Corona in Germany: Drosten sounds the alarm – “Shouldn’t pretend that …”

 - Basic Coronavirus facts* and the Corona news from Germany can be found here.
 We also offer you the current case numbers in a map Germany.

 Berlin – virologist Christian Drosten fears similar developments in terms of the worsening corona situation in other European countries Germany.
 Here, too, the number of new infections every day is increasing.
 Against this background, it must be clear that “if we superimpose the curves, we will lag a little behind Spain and France and England,” said the head of Charité Virology at the German Press Agency in Berlin.
 He emphasized “that we shouldn’t pretend that things are developing very differently for us.
-We don’t do very many things very differently now either“.
+We don’t do a lot of things very differently now“.

 Corona expert Drosten sounds the alarm: The same situation as in southern Europe could threaten